 More information about the procedures are in the constitution of the Wilhelm Pfeffer Foundation (published in Plant Biology 7 (2005), # 6, pages N15-N17).

-The person named in the announcement has to receive complete proposals in a hardcopy and an electronic version until the date cited in the announcement.
+The person named in the announcement has to receive complete proposals in an electronic version until the date cited in the announcement.